 Responsibilities: Work with the Board Treasurer to ensure an annual audit of financial statements occurs and ensure the Board and ACUIA Executive Director address any issues.
 Generally meets two to three times a year through conference calls to discuss audit progress and results.

 Chairperson: Jeff Watson, Indiana University CU

 Responsibilities: Work with the ACUIA Executive Office to organize the Annual Conference including but not limited to selecting topics speakers, arranging the session schedule, planning social events, etc. The committee members rotate annually and will need to participate in monthly conference calls from approximately October – June.

-Responsibilities: Evaluating and selecting the winner of the Terry McEachern Internal Auditor of the Year contest.
+Responsibilities: Evaluate and select the winner of the Terry McEachern Internal Auditor of the Year contest.
 Awards are announced during the Annual Business Meeting at the Annual Conference.
 The committee members rotate annually and judging is completed during the month of May.